GonzaFerretti/drive-archiveapi/README.md

 # Google Drive Report Archiving API.
-integration with GDrive that allows file reports from different business units to be archived and organized properly, through a simple REST API.
+Integration with GDrive that allows file reports from different business units to be archived and organized properly in Google Drive, through a simple REST API.

 Uses Django, Flask and the GDrive API.

 How to use:

 The initial archive folder structure should be:

 ArchiveBaseFolder

-├── BusinessUnit1
-| └── BusinessUnit1Label.noborrar
-├── BusinessUnit2
-| └── BusinessUnitLabel.noborrar
+./BusinessUnit1/BusinessUnit1Label.noborrar
+./BusinessUnit2/BusinessUnit2Label.noborrar

 and so on.
 From then, this integration will handle archiving it in different folders according to date.